 In the first part of my model for the 21st century newsroom I looked at how a story might move through a number of stages from initial alert through to customisation.
 In part two I want to look at sourcing stories, and the role of journalism in a new media world.
-This post is also available in Russian.

 The last century has seen three important changes for the news industry.
 It has moved…